muratk3n/thirdwave/en/2019/03/wirespipes.md

 33868.8 MWh
 ```

-This is the power carried in one hour compared to 2400 MWh by typical
+This is the power carried by gas pipeline in one hour compared to 2400
-765 kV electrical tower.
+MWh by typical 765 kV electrical tower.

 <a name='doe'/>